The Health Benefits of Watermelon & Watermelon JuicePublished Date:

 We enjoy watermelon as a raw snack, blended into fruit popsicles, or juiced with fresh jicama, strawberry, mint, lime, and watermelon rind in Little West’s The Quench.
 During heatwaves, watermelon can help you stay hydrated and feel refreshed.
 Its natural sweetness can also help satisfy sugar cravings.

-Here are 6 health benefits of watermelon and watermelon juice:
+Here are the top health benefits of watermelon and watermelon juice:

 There’s a reason it’s called watermelon.
 Few fruits can match the H2O content of this iconic green and red melon.
 In fact, watermelon is 92% water!

 This high water content is what makes watermelon a low-calorie food.
 It's also why watermelon has such a crisp, juicy, and refreshing taste.
 Eating watermelon or drinking watermelon juice blends like Little West’s The Quench help you stay hydrated.

 Watermelon also provides natural electrolytes to replenish your body during exercise or extreme heat.

 Watermelon is High in Vitamins, Minerals, & Antioxidants